-Although these studies have showed that green beans contain a high amount of chlorophyll which can block the carcinogenic effects of heterocyclic amines generated when grilling meats at a high temperature, you will only benefit from all the vitamins and nutrients if only a well balance diet is properly followed.
-Because of the high contain of chlorophyll it has been proven that green beans contain properties that may decrease your risk of certain type of cancer.
+Although these studies have shown that green beans contain a high amount of chlorophyll which can block the carcinogenic effects of heterocyclic amines generated when grilling meats at a high temperature, you will only benefit from all the vitamins and nutrients if only a well-balanced diet is properly followed.
+Because of the high chlorophyll content, it has been proven that green beans contain properties that may decrease your risk of certain types of cancer.

-As a good source of Folic Acid, one cup of green beans provides approximately 10% of daily folic acid needs and 6% of iron, which is great for women of childbearing age.
-Consuming more iron from plant sources such as spinach, beans, pumpkin and green beans appear to promote fertility, according to Harvard Medical School’s Harvard Health Publications.
+As a good source of Folic Acid, one cup of green beans provides approximately 10% of daily folic acid needs and 6% iron, which is great for women of childbearing age.
+Consuming more iron from plant sources such as spinach, beans, pumpkin, and green beans appears to promote fertility, according to Harvard Medical School’s Harvard Health Publications.

-The big D, Depression, which everyone wants to avoid, carries lots of consequences if ignored and not treated properly.
+The big D, Depression, which everyone wants to avoid, carries many consequences if ignored and not treated properly.
 Every year depression kills many people around the world.
 According to medicalnewstoday.com, meeting your daily folate needs may also help with depression.
-Adequate folate consumption can prevent an excess of homocysteine in the body, which prevents blood and other nutrients from reaching the brain.
-Excess homocysteine can interfere with the production of the feel-good hormones serotonin, dopamine, and norepinephrine, which regulate mood, sleep and even appetite.
+Adequate folate consumption can prevent an excess of homocysteine in the body, preventing blood and other nutrients from reaching the brain.
+Excess homocysteine can interfere with producing the feel-good hormones serotonin, dopamine, and norepinephrine, which regulate mood, sleep, and even appetite.

 Lastly, bone health is important for longevity.
-Green beans contain vitamin K which helps maintain strong bones while playing a prominent role in blood clothing and also help heals wounds.
+Green beans contain vitamin K, which helps maintain strong bones while playing a prominent role in blood clotting and helps heal wounds.
 According to medicalnewstoday.com, low intakes of vitamin K have been associated with a higher risk for bone fracture.
-Adequate vitamin K consumption improves bone health by acting as a modifier of bone matrix proteins, improving calcium absorption and reducing urinary excretion of calcium.
-One cup of green beans provides 14.4 micrograms of vitamin K (almost 20% of daily need) as well as 4% of calcium.
+Adequate vitamin K consumption improves bone health by acting as a modifier of bone matrix proteins, improving calcium absorption, and reducing urinary excretion of calcium.
+One cup of green beans provides 14.4 micrograms of vitamin K (almost 20% of daily need) and 4% of calcium.